OpenDSA/OpenDSA/RST/en/VisFormalLang/CFL.rst

        Answer: Zero or more pairs of a's followed by c followed by zero or more pairs of b's.

+       Question: What if we want the same number of a's and b's?

+       Answer: S -> c | aaSbb

 .. inlineav:: ParseTree1CON ss
    :links:   AV/VisFormalLang/CFG/ParseTree1CON.css
    :scripts: AV/VisFormalLang/CFG/ParseTree1CON.js